 I see that yet another news segment has aired the AZ owners’ complaints, this time broadcast by KPNX.
 Most unfortunately, the report basically repeats the previous stories, but the reporter did announce the discouraging news that in California a group has in fact filed a class action lawsuit against Nissan over the capacity kerfuffle.
 I need not likewise repeat my previous commentary: readers can view the story for themselves and form their own opinions.

 On a more encouraging note, Nissan itself recently posted a video of an interview with Chelsea Sexton and Andy Palmer.
 The first topic discussed was the AZ capacity issue, and Andy reiterated that the capacity loss in those owners’ vehicles falls within normal specifications according to usage and environment.
 Nonetheless, to stand by its customers, the company is meeting with those owners individually to assure their satisfaction.
-He also clarified the specifications themselves by repeating that Nissan projects 80% capacity after 5 years, and 70% after 10 years, with proper use, care, driving, and charging habits.
+He also clarified the specifications themselves by repeating that Nissan projects and average capacity of 80% after 5 years, and 70% after 10 years, with proper use, care, driving, and charging habits.
 Those benchmarks indicate that the capacity loss is faster at first, then slows down over time, and thus show a curve when plotted on a graph.

 When I first posted the above analysis, I had used a simple linear calculation.
 A few AZ Leaf owners rejected, dismissed, and ignored my findings, claiming that they were invalid because of the linear extrapolation.
 Ironically, I tried to point out that plotting Nissan’s curve instead would actually bolster the automaker’s conclusions and undermine their complaints —but to little avail.
 I have consequently recalculated the capacity loss using the polynomial equation generated by Nissan’s benchmarks to plot the true curve over time.
 I have updated the tables and graphs above accordingly, as well as my Capacity Loss Tool and its corresponding PDF chart.

 Another objection to my original analysis was that I used the minimum figure from Nissan’s range estimates at 4-miles-per-kWh: between 76-to-84 miles.
 My reason for doing so was to not allow Nissan any “wiggle” room to contest the results.
-Nonetheless, because my rationale fell on deaf ears, I have decided to just use the average figure in that range (80 miles), but then purposely include error bars for each Leaf tested to illustrate the full scale of Nissan’s range predictions, top to bottom.
+Nonetheless, because my rationale fell on deaf ears, I have decided to just use the average figure in that range (80 miles), but then purposely include error bars and the spread for each Leaf tested to illustrate the full scale of Nissan’s range predictions, top to bottom.

 Finally, since those critics insist that the capacity bars do not represent an equitable distribution, I have instead entered the percentages they prefer: 15% for the first bar, 6.25% for every bar thereafter —even though the sum total of their percentages does not equal a full 100%.
 Go figure!